Cyberbit-7/alohomora/README.md

 # Alohomora
 ### Alohomora is a plugin/extension that unlocks a few useful features while using the Alohomora kiosk web-view exploit.
 For any issues/tech support questions, open an issue to this repository using Github.
+Don't use Alohomora for any illegal activities.

-### Don't use Alohomora for any illegal activities.
+### Please take 5 minutes of your time to read the whole guide.
+This will save you a lot of time and suffering, and will teach you how to utilize the Alohomora to it's full potential.
+If you can't figure out how to sign-in to Google, read the guide.
+If you can't figure out how to bypass your school's Wi-fi, read the guide.
+If you can't figure out how to play Fortnite on your Chromebook, READ THE GUIDE.

 ## Alohomora Kiosk Web-View Exploit